maumercado/codigo.sh/src/routes/blog/posts/failing-successfully.md

 }
 ```

-Now let's see a simpler version of the code above.
+Now let’s see a version of the `doMagicalThing` function with a simpler API

 ```js
 async function failsFast (arg) {